-1 in 3 women worldwide will be raped, assaulted, or physically or sexually abused in her lifetime.
+1 in 3 women will be raped, assaulted, or physically or sexually abused in her lifetime.

-Of all the abuses of rights affecting women around the world, violence against women is one of the most widespread and accepted.
+Of all the human rights abuses affecting women globally, violence against women is one of the most widespread.

 - Empowering women and girls

 - Changing the social norms that condone violence against women and girls

 - Building political will and legal and government capacity to prevent and respond to such violence

 - Providing comprehensive support services to survivors of such violence

 You can read more about these principles in a Theory of Change for Tackling Violence Against Women and Girls.
 (Download the report summary.)